Pipits/pipit-ui-loader/readme.md

 > This results in a "flicker" as the stylesheet is output after the body.
 While this may not be an issue for small CSS modifications, if you load even a moderate amount of CSS, traversing the admin quickly becomes distracting.

+This is also mentioned in Perch's [UI Customisations docs](https://docs.grabaperch.com/api/custom-ui/):

+> (We appreciate that the end of the page is not the most super-ideal place to be adding new CSS files.
+If making big changes where this could be an issue, it may be betting to look at implementing your code with an app instead.)

 ## Installation
 * Download the latest version of the app.